nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [auth0.com: Kubernetes Tutorial - Step by Step Introduction to Basic Concepts](https://auth0.com/blog/kubernetes-tutorial-step-by-step-introduction-to-basic-concepts/) Learn about the basic Kubernetes concepts while deploying a sample application on a real cluster.
 * [thenewstack.io: Why developers should learn kubernetes](https://thenewstack.io/why-developers-should-learn-kubernetes/)
 * [thenewstack.io: This Week in Programming: Kubernetes from Day One? 🌟](https://thenewstack.io/this-week-in-programming-kubernetes-from-day-one/)
-* [nextplatform.com: KUBERNETES EXPANDS FROM CONTAINERS TO INFRASTRUCTURE MANAGEMENT 🌟](https://www.nextplatform.com/2021/08/02/kubernetes-expands-from-containers-to-infrastructure-management) **More and more in the middleware layer, not in the hardware**
+* [==nextplatform.com: KUBERNETES EXPANDS FROM CONTAINERS TO INFRASTRUCTURE MANAGEMENT== 🌟](https://www.nextplatform.com/2021/08/02/kubernetes-expands-from-containers-to-infrastructure-management) **More and more in the middleware layer, not in the hardware**
 * [thenewstack.io: Monolithic Development Practices Kill Powerful Kubernetes Benefits 🌟🌟](https://thenewstack.io/monolithic-development-practices-kill-powerful-kubernetes-benefits/) **"It’s not about the economy of data, it’s about speed and nimbleness of data.
 The benefits of using Kubernetes and microservices is incredible — just make sure you know how to fully wield its power!"**
 * [dev.to: Getting Started Tutorial for Learning Kubernetes 🌟](https://dev.to/chefgs/getting-started-tutorial-for-learning-kubernetes-455e)
 * [tech.showmax.com: Developers' basic guide to kubernetes](https://tech.showmax.com/2021/08/developers-101-kubernetes/)